Chicago Symphony Orchestra: Music Now $29.

 MusicNOW offers an immersive, sonic journey through groundbreaking repertoire.
 Join us for a program of expertly curated contemporary music featuring new commissions and multimedia works performed by musicians of the Chicago Symphony Orchestra.

-Bring your friends for a night of music and a post-concert reception with free food and drinks.
-All for just $28 plus online ticket fee per ticket or no fee if tickets purchased at the box office.
-Tickets are $9 for students.
+Bring your friends for a night of music.
+Each concert lasts one hour.
+All for just $29 plus online ticket fee per ticket or no fee if tickets purchased at the box office.
+Tickets are $15 for students.